 David J. Philipps

-David Philipps' practice consists mainly of consumer litigation, on both an individual and class basis, advocating for consumers who have been defrauded in a variety of ways.
-Mr. Philipps is most well known for his representation of consumers who have been subjected to abusive and illegal actions by debt collectors.
+David J. Philipps has over 30 years of experience as a consumer litigator, on both an individual and class basis, advocating for consumers who have been defrauded in a variety of ways.
+Mr. Philipps is most well-known for his strong advocacy for consumers who have been subjected to abusive and illegal actions by debt collectors.

 From 1987-1988, he served as law clerk to Justice Benjamin K. Miller of the Illinois Supreme Court.
-In 1988, he joined the firm of Beeler, Schad & Diamond, P.C., in Chicago, Illinois, where his practice consisted of securities fraud and consumer litigation.
-In 1991, Mr. Philipps began litigating for consumers under the Fair Debt Collection Practices Act.
-In 1995, Mr. Philipps became a shareholder in that firm, where he continued to practice until late 1999 when he left the firm to co-found the law firm of Gomolinski & Philipps, Ltd., which is now known as Philipps & Philipps, Ltd., in southwest suburban Chicago.
+In 1988, he joined the firm of Beeler, Schad & Diamond, P.C., in Chicago, Illinois, where his practice consisted of securities fraud and consumer litigation where he began litigating for consumers under the Fair Debt Collection Practices Act.
+In 1999 when he co-founded a law firm, which is now known as Philipps & Philipps, Ltd., in Southwest suburban Chicago.

-In his more than 20 years of practice, Mr. Philipps has represented hundreds of consumers in federal court, in both individual cases and class actions, under the Fair Debt Collection Practices Act ("FDCPA").
+In his practice, Mr. Philipps has represented thousands of consumers in federal court, in both individual cases and class actions, under the Fair Debt Collection Practices Act (“FDCPA”).
 Mr. Philipps has been an active member of the National Association of Consumer Advocates since its founding in 1995 and has been a featured speaker on the Fair Debt Collection Practices Act on numerous occasions.

 David J. Philipps with Elizabeth Warren, NCLC 2017